aosmundson/atari-dqn/README.md

 # atari-dqn

-This doesn't really do anything right now.
-Currently just takes a random action at every timestep and displays the last 4 frames at the end of every episode.
-There is a preprocessing method defined.
+This code trains a Deep Q-Network to play the Atari 2600 game Breakout.
+Uses architecture similar to the DeepMind project from 2013.
+Current implementation follows a very exploratory policy.